Code refactoring: Transformations

 Transformations modify the syntactic representation of a program.
-Some modifications alter the semantics or structure of the program in a way which improves its flexibility or robustness.
+Some modifications alter the semantics or structure of the program in a way that improves its flexibility or robustness.
 Such modifications require knowledge of the problem domain and intended logic, and thus are infeasible to automate.
-Modifications exist which make the program easier to read and modify but which to not alter the underlying logic of the program; these transformations can be automated.
+Modifications exist that make the program easier to read and modify, but which do not alter the underlying logic of the program; these transformations can be automated.